matthias-reis/carda-gatsby/content/articles/2021/09/mot-the-valuator-incredible-god-1.md

 With their perfect interplay of images and sound, the musicians from Argentinia are proving their limitless-seaming creativity once again.
 Camila Kutscher directed the video – everyone else involved in the project remains anonymous.

 The first chapter follows a short mystical prelude.
-"Sa voix, virtus dormitiva" is a remarkable post-rock piece – spoken lyrics and guitar wall included.
+"Sa voix, virtus dormitiva" is a remarkable post-rock piece – including spoken lyrics and a guitar wall.

 ## Subtle and hard